KevinKoetz/DCI-Exercises/readme.md

-# Repository for DCI Exercise Solutions.
+# Repository for all Exercises done during the DCI Full-Stack Web Development Course
-Solutions can be found in the branches.